 - Note concerns in a journal or logbook

-I am a proponent of weekly partial water changes, while others prefer to do them every other week.
-As long as you are regularly performing partial water changes every couple of weeks, the exact frequency is not so critical.
-Use water that is treated, and if possible, aged.
+Some experts are proponents of weekly partial water changes, while others prefer to do them every few weeks.
+As long as you are regularly performing partial water changes every couple of weeks, the exact frequency is not critical.
+Use water that is treated to remove chlorine, and if possible, aged.
 Replacement water should be close to the temperature of the aquarium.
-However, prior to performing the water change, perform the other weekly and every other week tasks first, leaving the partial water change as the last task.
+However, prior to performing the water change, perform the other weekly and every other week tasks first, such as cleaning algae off the inside of the aquarium glass.
+Leave the partial water change as the last task.

 - Wipe down outside surfaces